dousha/miraicle/README.md

 using Mobile QQ protocol, mocking a device became a necessity.
 Otherwise the account could be easily banned.
-Mirai does have the ability to generate mock data, but you have to authenticate this device on the server since it's considered a 'unfamiliar device'.
+Mirai does have the ability to generate mock data, but you have to authenticate this device on the server since it's considered a 'new device'.

-It is highly advised that one shall download `mirai-console-loader` and initiate authentication process to obtain a `device.json` for the account.
+Though the authentication process could be done within CLI (with help from another device with GUI), it is highly advised that one shall download `mirai-console-loader` and initiate authentication process to obtain a `device.json` for the account.

 Sharing the same `device.json` may lead to unexpected results including the needing to re-authenticate, cannot login even permanently banned.